Continuous approximations for the fixation probability of the Moran processes on star graphs: Evolutionary dynamics on graphs

 A simple stochastic process is intuitively taken as one where each population update consists of two events: the birth of a single individual and the death of a single individual.
 The order of these events does matter and the difference may be quite significant in non-complete graphs.
-We follow \cite{kkk}, and consider a general BD and DB process allowing for selection both on birth and death.
+We follow \cite{kkk}, and consider a BD and DB processes allowing for selection both on birth and death.
 This formulation contains as special cases the BD-* and DB-* (where * can be either B or D) processes described in \cite{hcbr}, which in turn include many examples of update rules used in the literature.
+Unlike the constant rates for birth and death as in \cite{kkk}, this paper considers general frequency-dependent birth and death fitness functions in $C^\infty([0,1], \mathbb R_+)$.

-A general BD process in a structured population is defined as follows.
+A general BD process in a structured population is defined as the following Markov chain.
 At each step, an individual $i$ is selected from the population to reproduce with probability proportional to its birth fitness, and an individual among the neighbours of $i$, say $j$, is selected to die with probability proportional to its death fitness among all neighbours of $i$.
 Upon a selection event for $i$ and $j$, the individual $j$ dies and is replaced by an offspring of individual $i$.
-Given a population of $N$ individuals structured as a graph $G=(V,E)$, with $k$ mutants, the probability that a new mutant appears in the BD process is
+Given a population of $N$ individuals structured as a graph $G=(V,E)$, with $k$ mutants living on a subset $K\subset V$, the probability that a new mutant appears -- that is a resident individual living on $V\setminus K$ dies and be replaced by an offspring of a mutant living on $K$ in the BD mechanism -- is given by

-where $K\subset V$ is the set of mutant vertices in $G$, $d_i$ is the degree of vertex $i$, and $n_i$ is the number of mutant neighbours of vertex $i$.
+where $d_i$ is the degree of vertex $i$, and $n_i=n_i(K)$ is the number of mutant neighbours of vertex $i$.
 Likewise, the probability that a new wild-type appears in the BD process is

 The mechanism of a general DB process in a structured population is the opposite of the BD process.
 At each step, first an individual $i$ is selected from the population to die with probability proportional to its death fitness, and then an individual among the neighbours of $i$, say $j$, is selected, to reproduce, with probability proportional to its birth fitness among all neighbours of $i$.
 Upon a selective event, individual $i$ dies and is replaced by an offspring of individual $j$.
 Given a population of $N$ individuals structured as a graph $G$ with $k$ mutants, the probability that a new mutant appears in the DB process is